bondiano/telega-gleam/docs/conversation.md

-# Conversation
+# Conversation API

-`Conversation` is a powerful tool to build dialogue between the bot and users.
+Low-level conversation API for building interactive message handlers with `wait_*` functions.

+> **Looking for structured conversation management?** Check out the [Conversation Flows](./conversation-flows.md) guide for high-level flow modules (`dialog`, `flow`, `persistent_flow`).

 ## Introduction

-Conversations let you wait for messages.
-It's built into Telega and leverages BEAM actor system's power to create elegant, sequential conversational flows.
+The Conversation API provides fundamental building blocks for creating handlers that span multiple messages.
+It's built into Telega and leverages BEAM actor system's power to pause and resume handler execution.

 This API was inspired by [grammY's conversations plugin](https://grammy.dev/plugins/conversations), adapted to take advantage of Gleam and BEAM's capabilities.